Pagglait (soundtrack): Reception

-In the film review for Firstpost, critic-author Anna M. M. Vetticad stated about the music saying "The only break in Pagglait’s tone comes with the song Phire Faqeera playing in the background at one point.
-Phire Faqeera feels over-crowded and noisy, and suffers from an A. R. Rahman hangover, without the perfect harmony that is Rahman’s signature.
+In the film review for Firstpost, critic-author Anna M. M. Vetticad stated about the music saying "The only break in Pagglaits tone comes with the song Phire Faqeera playing in the background at one point.
+Phire Faqeera feels over-crowded and noisy, and suffers from an A. R. Rahman hangover, without the perfect harmony that is Rahman's signature.
 The title track is generic, but Dil Udd Ja Reand Thode Kam Ajnabi are pleasantly pensive albeit too similar sounding to each other.
 The most commendable aspect of the album is that Singh has filled it with female singers, which is unusual even for women-centred Bollywood films.
 Neeti Mohan is lovely, and I love the buttery-voiced Himani Kapoor who sings Thode Kam Ajnabi."
 Aishwarya Vasudevan of Daily News and Analysis, stated "Arijit Singh as a debutant music director has done a stupendous job and the songs deserve everyone's undivided attention."
 Stating the music as its biggest asset, Vibha Maru, in her review for India Today, wrote "Songs like Thode Kam Ajnabi, Dill Udd Jaa Re and Lamha provides the emotional arc to the film and blends effortlessly with different sequences."

 Suanshu Khurana of The Indian Express mentioned the soundtrack in his year-ender review and stated that the album "brought the old-world nostalgia".
 He called it as a "very intelligently crafted album with folk merging into contemporary with much finesse" and concluded "The best bit was the background score, which was absolutely charming".
 On recounting the highs and the lows of the Hindi film music, Devesh Sharma of Filmfare had stated "Arijit's decent debut album incorporates different musical styles".
 Sharma (as was Ghosh) had opined that Singh had influenced the works of composers A. R. Rahman, Amit Trivedi and Pritam, whom he had frequently collaborated as singer, and had incorporated in the album.
 He also added that "Neelesh Misra's lyrics are in sync with the bitter-sweet nature of the film".
 Calling "Phire Faqeera" as one of "Bollywood's Best Songs of 2021", Sukanya Verma of Rediff.com wrote: "Arijit Singh's reverence for Rahman manifests itself most strikingly in this funky, eclectic number from his debut as music director.
 Its existentialist lyrics by Neelesh Mishra are equally impressive."